Qiskit/qiskit.org/new-content/learning-resources/textbook.md

   - level: Advanced
     time: 1 year
 ---
-The Qiskit Textbook is a free digital open source textbook that will teach you the concepts of quantum computing while you learn to use Qiskit.
+The Qiskit Textbook is a free digital open source textbook that will teach the concepts of quantum computing while you learn to use Qiskit.